2022 on-device mobile advertising overview and 2023 trends

 5. eCommerce apps are making it easier to shop from your phone

 Similarly to news apps, eCommerce apps have also seen immense growth, creating a more competitive environment - more than half of all internet traffic comes from a mobile device.
 This is most likely due to the effects of COVID-19, which turned people away from brick and mortar.
-In fact, 79% of smartphone users have made a purchase online using their mobile device in the last 6 months according to OuterBox.
+In 2023, smartphone retail eCommerce sales are expected to pass $432 billion, up from $148 billion in 2018 according to Statista.

 The growth of Aura

-In 2021, the team at ironSource Aura focused on expanding the available touchpoints so advertisers can continue to drive value and meet users throughout their lifetime in the device.
-New placements - such as a games manager that gives users a new game each week - use contextual information to reach users in the right ways and at the best times for maximum, long-term engagement.
-Learn more about our touchpoints with our eBook.
+In 2022, the team at ironSource Aura focused on expanding the on-device channel’s available touchpoints so advertisers like you can continue to drive value and meet valuable users at scale.
+New placements - such as the Discovery Widget that offers new apps to users directly from their device’s +1 screen on a daily basis - use contextual information to reach users in the right ways and at the best times for maximum, long-term engagement.

 ironSource Aura also expanded to new carrier and telco partners in 2022 beyond our current partnerships with Samsung, Vodafone, Orange, and Boost - announcing our Samsung partnership in MENA.

 It’s been an incredibly successful year thanks to both our advertiser and telco partners.
 Looking forward to continued success in 2023!